marin117/Gmail-deleter/README.md

 Prerequisites
 -------------

- - Python3
+ - Python
- - The [pip](https://pypi.python.org/pypi/pip) package managment tool for Python3
+ - The [pip](https://pypi.python.org/pypi/pip) package managment tool for Python
  - Access to Internet and a web browser
  - A Google account with Gmail account enabled
- - matplotlib for Python3
+ - matplotlib for Python

 Turn on Gmail API